About Margaret ‘Quica’ Alarcón

 Exhibition, Body Politic, 2016, Ave 50 Studio, Highland Park, CA. Photo by Maritza Alvarez.

-My professional work visually translates, documents and reinterprets the history of my ancestors through a personal, contemporary context that reconnects everyday life to the sacred.
-My work involves actively sifting and reworking within the roots of identity, spirituality and memory.
+My work visually translates, documents, and reinterprets my ancestors' histories through a personal, contemporary lens — reconnecting everyday life to the sacred.
+I actively sift and rework within the roots of identity, spirituality, and memory, understanding the studio as both a site of research and a site of healing.

-In 2015, I was one of 5 artists chosen from a national pool of applicants, who were sent to the Taller Experimental de Gráfica in Havana, Cuba, for an unprecedented, one-week printmaking exchange.
-This rare opportunity was provided through MOLAA, in partnership with Self Help Graphics & Art (SHG) and the Richardson Center for Global Engagement.
+In 2015, I was one of five artists selected from a national pool to participate in an unprecedented one-week printmaking exchange at the Taller Experimental de Gráfica in Havana, Cuba — an opportunity made possible through MOLAA, in partnership with Self Help Graphics & Art and the Richardson Center for Global Engagement.

-As a credentialed visual arts teacher, for 12 years, I worked with Susanna Fattorini to build an Elementary Visual Arts Program for 5 five elementary schools in the Culver City School District.
+As a credentialed visual arts teacher, I collaborated with Susanna Fattorini for nine years to build an Elementary Visual Arts Program serving five schools in the Culver City School District.

 Curriculum Vitae/ Résumé